Extraction of tomato seeds – take care of your red gold

 To go faster you must slow down

-Seed Processing Holland has designed a tomato seed extraction machine that helps breeding stations extract small lots of tomato seeds (± 10 – 100 tomatoes) avoiding any seed damage.
+Seed Processing Holland has designed a machine to extract tomato seeds that helps breeding, production and manufacturing stations extract small lots of tomato seeds (± 10 – 100 tomatoes) avoiding any seed damage.
 “The tomato fruit is crushed by means of rotating beaters that are blunt and treat the seeds with the care they need.
 Then, the 5 mm screen separates the pulp from the seeds and the 1 mm screen collects the seeds as the juice passes through.” explains Willem van Dok, owner of SPH.